Learning Opportunities and Resources

 www.marshall.edu/study-abroad/

-• study abroad for one or more semesters or during the summer;
+- study abroad for one or more semesters or during semester breaks, such as summer or winter;

-The Office of International Student Services will help find the right program for a student’s needs.
+The Office of Study Abroad will help find the right program for a student’s needs.
 Advance planning will ensure a successful experience.
 By making an early commitment to study abroad, students can plan their curriculum, save money, and prepare for living in a foreign setting, possibly with a host family or in a shared apartment.

 Eligibility to Participate in MU Study Abroad Program

-• You must have a GPA of 2.50 overall/cumulative as well as 2.50 Marshall GPA or higher.
+- You must have a GPA of 2.50 overall/cumulative as well as 2.50 Marshall GPA or higher to be automatically endorsed.
+If your GPA is between a 2.25 and a 2.5 overall / cumulative, approval from academic advisor will be required.

 Types of Study Abroad Programs